sjl/.plan/README.markdown

 `~/.gnuplot` using colors from ColorBrewer.
 Fairly happy with the result so far, but I'll need to play around with them more over time to see if they hold up.

+## 2020-02-10

+Started making some actual gnuplot scripts to draw the stuff from yesterday.
+Got a couple of scripts working, but went down a horrific rabbit hole.

+First: the graphs produced by cummerbund are titled very poorly ("Genes" is not particularly helpful).
+I'm going to need to chat with the professor to try to decipher what these graphs are trying to show me.

+I reproduced the scatter and volcano plots without too much trouble.
+Used the PDF plotter and came up with the simple printable line styles that should be okay.

+Then I tried to reproduce the first graph, the "distribution of expression levels for each sample", and all hell broke loose.
+First of all, what is this graph even trying to show?
+The title is just "Genes", which is useless garbage.
+The y-axis is labelled "Density", the x-axis is pabelled `log_10(FPKM)`, and the function used to create it is `csDensity`, so maybe this is a kernel density plot of the `log10(FPKM)` values?
+Well, I tried that, and I ended up with fucking spaghetti in gnuplot — there were hundreds of lines all overlaying each other instead of the expected single line.
+I spent like an hour dicking around online trying to figure out what the hell gnuplot was doing.
+Eventually, *finally*, I realized no one online was going to help me, and decided to break things down myself.
+I extracted the problematic column from the file and computed the `log10` values myself in Lisp, and found an issue: some of them are 0, which means their `log10` value is undefined.
+After removing those and replotting, I confirmed that those undefined values were what was causing all the discontinuities in the original gnuplot kernel density plot — instead of ignoring the values, it would start a new line every time it hit one.
+Christ.
+So then I cloned down the cummerbund repo to see how they were handling this.
+The code is… not particularly easy to read.
+I searched around more online, now that I realized the problem, and eventually found a post where someone notes that they add `1` to the FPKM values first, before taking the `log`, to avoid negative and undefined log values.
+So the x-axis label that says `log_10(FPKM)` is fucking lying — what's actually on the graph is `log_10(FPKM+1)`.
+Once I plugged that in, everything works and the graph looks roughly like theirs.
+To hell with all this, I'm done for tonight.